+ACCEPTED AND DATED: June 27, 2025 ;

-BENJAMIN LEVINE, President COURTNEY MURRELL, Secretary DENISE GAUNY, Vice President DON KOENES, Treasurer JIM ROTH, Director
+BENJAMIN LEVINE, President COURTNEY MURRELL, Secretary

+DENISE GAUNY, Vice President DON KOENES, Treasurer

+JIM ROTH, Director

-CERTIFICATE OF SECRETARY
+CERTIFICA TE OF SECRETARY

-I certify that I am the duly qualified and acting secretary of the Tahoe Donner Association, a California Nonprofit Mutual Benefit corporation.
-The foregoing is a true and correct copy of the Resolution duly adopted by the Board of Directors at a duly noticed Board meeting held on June 27, 2025, and entered in the minutes of such meeting.
-The Policy as of this date has not been modified or appealed and is, as of now, in full force and effect.
+I certify that I am the duly qualified and actin California Nonprofit Mutual Benefit corpora Resolution duly adopted by the Board of Dir ng secretary of the Tahoe Donner Association, a ation.
+The foregoing is a true and correct copy of the rectors at a duly noticed Board meeting held on June 2 meeting.
+The Policy as of this date has not been

+DATED:

-DATED: COURTNEY MURRELL, Secretary
+COURTNEY MURRELL, Secretary